ethereum/ethereum-org-website/public/content/developers/tutorials/secret-state/index.md

    - `height`: The height of a minefield
    - `width`: The width of a minefield
    - `numberOfBombs`: The number of bombs in each minefield

-   - `verifierKey`: The verifier key used to verify zero knowledge proofs, [see below](#creating-the-verifier-and-prover-keys-key-creation) to learn how it is created
+   The verifier key used to verify zero knowledge proofs is also part of the configuration, but because of the way the Solidity-Zokrates interface works it is inside a separate contract.

 2. `PlayerGame`: The key is the player's address.
+The data is:
-The data is a 32 byte value that is the hash of the map the player is playing on (the game identifier).
+    - `gameId`: 32 byte value that is the hash of the map the player is playing on (the game identifier).
-3. `DigNumber`: The key is the game identifier, and the value is the number of locations that have been dug by the player (without exploding).
-4. `WinsAndLoses`: The key is the player's address.
-The data is two fields, one for wins and the other for loses.
+    - `win`: a boolean that is whether the player won the game.
+    - `lose`: a boolean that is whether the player lost the game.
+    - `digNumber`: the number of successful digs in the game.
-5. `Map`: The key is a tuple of three values:
+3. `Map`: The key is a tuple of three values:
    - The game identifier
    - x
    - y